 6. Compliance Questionnaire

 In November of 2017, the GDPR Working Group distributed a questionnaire, designed to assess the ways in which units currently handle EU personal data, to approximately 111 recipients in various units.
 These individuals were chosen based on the IT-28 contact list maintained by UISO.
-The GDPR Working Group understands that individually these contacts may not have all of the requisite knowledge to respond to our assessment; however, they were our best guess as to who might be able to coordinate full responses with those in the units knowledgeable about each unit’s EU personal data collection, processing, and storage efforts.
-Below are some quick-links to the questionnaires:
+The GDPR Working Group understands that individually these contacts may not have all of the requisite knowledge to respond to our assessment; however, they were selected to help coordinate full responses with those in the units knowledgeable about each unit’s EU personal data collection, processing, and storage efforts.

-If your unit has not already completed and submitted the initial questionnaire (and, if applicable, the follow-up questionnaire), we implore you to do so.
+If your unit has not already completed and submitted the questionnaire, we implore you to do so.
 The more the Indiana University GDPR Working Group knows about each unit’s individual needs, the better able we will be to assist you with GDPR compliance before the Regulation goes into effect in May.